My second Power BI Template App – Facebook Pages – Basic Analysis is out and available on Azure AppSource. In this article you can learn all about it.

 Once you provide the right parameters, you can set up a schedule refresh and trigger a manual refresh.
 In the following video, I modified my Template App to analyze Tableau, Qlik, Power BI and Excel Facebook pages:

 I hope you will like this Template App.
 Looking forward to hearing from you.
-Check out the known limitations page here, and share your comments below.
+Check out the known limitations and workarounds page here, and share your comments below.